MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-teams-default-policy.md

 ## Edit or delete the default policy

 To [edit the default policy for better performance or to delete it](create-test-tune-dlp-policy.md#tune-a-dlp-policy), just use an account with **DLP Compliance Management** permissions.
-See, [Permissions](create-test-tune-dlp-policy.md#permissions) for more information.
+For more information, see, [Permissions](create-test-tune-dlp-policy.md#permissions).